North Carolina government calculates Hurricane Helene damages, needs at least $53B

 The private-source share of expenses likely will be relatively low because so few homeowners and farmers in the disaster areas had flood or crop insurance.
 Close to 93% of homes with flood damage verified by the Federal Emergency Management Agency lacked flood insurance, the report said.

-Cooper's request includes $475 million for a two-phase recovery program for businesses in the hardest-hit areas, with grants from $1,500 to $50,000 in the first phase and up to $75,000 in the second phase.
+Cooper's requests include $475 million for a two-phase recovery program for businesses in the hardest-hit areas, with grants from $1,500 to $50,000 in the first phase and up to $75,000 in the second phase.

 Other highlights include $289 million in matching funds to access federal money to repair utilities and debris removal; $225 million for grants to farmers for uninsured losses; and $100 million for public school and community college capital needs.